arkwave/therustbook/notes.md

 ```

 ### 10.1 - 10.2: Generics & Traits
-- can define methods (i.e. `impl` blocks), `structs` and `enums` over generic parameters.
+- can define methods (i.e. `impl` blocks), `structs` and `enums` over **generic parameters**.
+    - these generics are often included in the signature of the
+      function/method/enum/struct so that the compiler "knows" that the type is
+      being implemented as generic.
+    - there is no runtime penalty for generics in Rust - compiler performs
+      **monomorphization**, i.e. given a function `func` generic over some type
+      `T`, it checks to see:
+        1) what types the function is called on; say
+      `float64` and `char`
+        2) creates copies of `func` (e.g. `func_f64` and `func_char`) for each datatype.
+    As such, the cost is absorbed into the compile-time process and there is no runtime penalty.
-- the behavior can be further constrained by traits, i.e. types that implement a certain functionality.
+- the behavior can be further constrained by **traits**, i.e. types that implement a certain functionality.
 - traits can have default implementations, which can then be over-ridden for each specific struct that trait is defined for.
+    - refer to `main.rs` in `generics_traits_lifetimes` for an example; the
+      `Summary` trait is instantiated with a default implementation, which is
+      then augmented by `impl Summary for <struct_name>` to tailor the default
+      to the requirements of each struct.
-- interestingly, traits can have multiple sub-methods; this makes them more similar to interfaces than properties of an object.
+- interestingly, traits can have multiple sub-methods; this makes them more
+  similar to interfaces than properties of an object.
-- can additionally use **trait bounds** to constrain the types accepted by a function to include only those types that accept a certain trait. example:
+- can additionally use **trait bounds** to constrain the types accepted by a
+  function to include only those types that accept a certain trait. example:
 ```
 fn main<T: Summary> (item:&T) {
     //snip